-Therefore, for bleached Kraft pulp as a whole, operating rates are estimated by RISI in the range of 92-96% in 2015-2020.
+Therefore, operating rates are estimated by RISI in the range of 88-93% for the period 2016-2021.

-According to RISI, the five largest global BHKP producers in 2015 were Fibria (6.0 million tonnes of installed capacity), APRIL (3.8 million tonnes of installed capacity), Suzano (3.5 million tonnes of installed capacity), CMPC (2.4 million tonnes of installed capacity) and Arauco (2.2 million tonnes of installed capacity), with these five producers, in aggregate, representing 17.8 million tonnes, or 53%, of worldwide BHKP installed capacity.
-According to RISI, we are the largest BHKP producer in Europe with slightly more capacity than the next largest BHKP producer in Europe, Altri.
+According to RISI, the 10 largest BHKP producers account for 74% of global BHKP market share.
+The largest global BHKP producers in 2016 were Fibria (6.0 million tonnes of installed capacity), APRIL (3.7 million tonnes of installed capacity), Suzano (3.5 million tonnes of installed capacity), CMPC (3.1 million tonnes of installed capacity), Arauco (2.2 million tonnes of installed capacity), UPM (1.8 million tonnes of installed capacity), El Dorado (1.7 million tonnes of installed capacity) and Altri (1.0 million tonnes of installed capacity).

+According to RISI, Ence is the largest BHKP producer in Europe with slightly more capacity than the next largest BHKP producer in Europe, Altri.